VGDC60010 - Claims: how relief is claimed

-The tax return must be accompanied by either an interim or final certificate, as the case may be, from the Department for Culture, Media & Sport that the video game is British (VGDC40030).
+The tax return must also be accompanied by the requried supplementary information, and by either an interim or final certificate issued by the Department for Digital, Culture, Media & Sport confirming that the videp game is British (VGDC40030).

 Description CT600 Version 2\* Version 3\*